Primary holds no surprises in state races, but local contests a different story

 Bisbee, Benson, Tombstone and Willcox each had races in the primary election, but not all the familiar faces kept their seats.
 In Bisbee, preliminary results after 10 p.m. were showing a loss for Mayor David Smith with 776 votes and newcomer Ken Budge with 928 votes.
 Incumbent council member Louis Pawlik also was ahead over opponent Donna Pulling, but only by 20 votes, preliminary results showed.

-Benson got a new mayor in Joe Konrad, but current Mayor Toney King was behind in his bid for the City Council to opponent Nick Maldonado, who collected 791 votes.
+Benson will get a new mayor in Joe Konrad, and current Mayor Toney King, along with Patrick Boyle and Nick Maldonado, were all set to make the November ballot as council candidates.

 Tombstone kept its veteran Mayor Dusty Escapule, who coasted by competitors Steve McNeely and Sherry Rudd.
-Longtime council member Anna Salcido was trailing in her bid against opponent Colin Regan.
+Longtime Ward 1 council member Anna Salcido was trailing in her bid against opponent Colin Regan.

+In Ward 3, Charlene McMahon held a slight edge over Brian Davis.

-And in Willcox where three people were running for a chance to sit on the City Council, candidate Rachel Garza was leading against competitors Gregory Hancock and Carl Hestand.
+And in Willcox where three people were running for a chance to sit on the City Council, candidates Rachel Garza, Gregory Hancock and Carl Hestand were all set to make the November ballot.

 Cochise County also had four candidates who were unopposed in their individual races.
 They included Sheriff Mark Dannels, Recorder David Stevens, County Attorney Brian McIntyre, and County Assessor Philip Leiendecker.

-Note: Editor's note: A previous version of this story incorrectly stated which Benson and Willcox city council candidates would make the November ballot.